 You Are Not Alone With Your Back Pain

 Oh my back!
-The extra physical demands and hormone changes are likely to blame for your back aches?
+The extra physical demands and hormone changes are likely to blame for your low back pain during pregnancy!

-More than half of pregnant women experience back aches during their pregnancy.
+More than 50% of pregnant women experience back aches during their pregnancy.
 Some women have back pain early on while for others it appears in the later months.
-Either way, it appears to worsen over time and may persist post-partum.
+For many it worsens over time and persists post-partum.
 So, what’s really going on?

 As the uterus expands, it stretches out and weakens the abdominal muscles and your center of gravity shifts.
 This shift in gravity changes your posture and puts extra stress on your back.
 The extra weight you are carrying means that your muscles are working harder and putting increased stress on your joints too.

 Hormone changes during pregnancy loosen the joints and ligaments that attach the pelvic bones to the spine.
 This creates a feeling of instability and can cause pain from doing simple activities.